-By being introduced to the key principles and knowledge of being an Education Support Worker you can begin promoting self-belief, social inclusion and a high self-esteem which play an integral part in pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.
+By being introduced to the key principles and knowledge of being an education support worker, you can begin promoting self-belief, social inclusion and a high self-esteem which plays an integral part in pupils’ wellbeing, ensuring they thrive in a positive, nurturing, safe environment.

 You will develop knowledge, skills and professional behaviours holistically during this course, and use your work placement to practise what you learn.
 Your work in a variety of learning environments with children, young people or adults is critical in enabling you to develop confidence, understanding and practice.
 Alongside this, you will work towards your Level 2 qualification, thematically studying the following units: